johanna-herrmann/files-crud/README.md

 ### User's directory
 You as `crud-files` manager can specify, which permissions users will have on their directories (named like their so-called `owner-id`).

-Example: There is an user with an ownerId `simsala` and you defined read-only for users, but full-access for the user's directory.
+Example: There is a user with an ownerId `simsala` and you defined read-only for users, but full-access for the user's directory.
 Then the user will have full-access on `simsala/`, but other users only can read files in there.

 ## Permissions
 There are four rights: `CREATE`, `READ`, `UPDATE` and `DELETE`

-The follwing list explains the meaning of each right
+The following list explains the meaning of each right
 * `CREATE` &minus; The right to upload new files
 * `READ` &minus; The right to retrieve the content of files and list files in directory
 * `UPDATE` &minus; The right to re-upload files, overwriting existing files